tobyhede/go-underscore/README.md

 Applies the given iterator function to each element of a collection (slice or map).

-If the collection is a Slice, the iterator function argumments are *value, index*
+If the collection is a Slice, the iterator function arguments are *value, index*

-If the collection is a Map, the iterator function argumments are *value, key*
+If the collection is a Map, the iterator function arguments are *value, key*

 ``` go
   // var Each func(func(value interface{}, i interface{}), interface{})